hperrin/tunnelgram/README.md

   * Use any portion of the hash as the key, then re-hash any portion of the hash to create the remainder.
   * Or use a combination of these techniques in any amount of iterations.
 This can add computational overhead which will make brute forcing a password harder, should the remainder become known to an attacker.
 3. Send the remainder to the server as the user's password.
-4. Generate a public/private key pair. *Tunnelgram generates a 1024 bit RSA key pair.*
+4. Generate a public/private key pair. *Tunnelgram generates a 4096 bit RSA-OAEP key pair.*
 5. Encrypt the private key with the encryption key it derived from the password hash using a symmetric encryption algorithm. *Tunnelgram uses AES-256 (14 rounds) in Output Feedback mode, with the additional bytes from the hash as the initialization vector.*
 6. Send the encrypted private key and clear text public key to the server.